bill-lliu/monolog/README.md

 Read More!
 https://devpost.com/software/monolog-6s9oj3

-As of right now, in order to set up the full process, you will need to run each of the following in order:
+As of right now, in order to set up the full process, you will need to run each of the following in order on four separate instances:

 in directory ```emotion_server```, run ```python server.py```